 I now use my morning hours where I feel most inspired to work on important projects.
 And leave the afternoon and evening hours to answer emails.
 Something that doesn’t take much inspiration, but certainly a lot of time.
 Take some time to figure out when you feel most productive vs when you don’t seem to get much done and get your important work done during the right time.

 Do What’s Important Before You Do What’s Urgent

 Although there’s a ton of advice that encourages people to focus on urgent tasks first, which might be a good idea for some, but it can be incredibly damaging as an entrepreneur.
 When things feel urgent but aren’t actually important, it’s easy to become distracted from what really matters.
 The best way I’ve found to avoid that trap is by creating a daily list in a separate area in my notebook for all the things I still need to do.
 Then hand-select which ones make it to my priority list each morning.

 Balance Work And Life

 It can be hard to find time for everything you want and need during a workday.
 The less time you have outside of work, though, the less effective you’ll be at work.
 To stay motivated and productive at your job—and happy in your personal life—it’s important to make sure that you’re making time for yourself and your priorities.
 Although I’m often guilty of putting time for myself last.
 I’ve realized that when I find a good balance between work and life, I end up getting more enjoyment out of the work I do.

 With a never-ending list of things to do, business owners have to become good at time management.
-We must know-how to maximize their results with the time they have.
+We must know how to maximize our results with the time we have.
 Identifying your top priorities, time-blocking, and knowing what time you do your best work is the perfect way to get more done in less time!
 Just don’t forget to find the right balance between life and balance so it’s something you can continue long-term.